ethereum/ethereum-org-website/README.md

 ### Submit your PR

-- After your changes are commited to your GitHub fork, submit a pull request (PR) to the `dev` branch
+- After your changes are commited to your GitHub fork, submit a pull request (PR) to the `dev` branch of the ethereum.org repo
 - In your PR commit message, reference the issue it resolves
-  - e.g. `Add height to sidebar for scroll [Fixes #185]`
+  - For example: `Add height to sidebar for scroll [Fixes #185]`
-  - Read [linking a pull request to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) for more information
+  - For more information, read [linking a pull request to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
 - Netlify (our hosting service) deploys all PRs to a publicly accessible preview URL, e.g.:
   ![Netlify deploy preview](./netlify-deploy-preview.png)
 - _Confirm your Netlify preview deploy looks & functions as expected_